Mean, Variance, and Standard Deviation In Exercises 11–14, find t... | Channels for Pearson+

 Variance and Standard Deviation

 Variance measures the spread of a distribution and is calculated for a binomial distribution using the formula σ² = n * p * (1 - p).
-The standard deviation, which is the square root of the variance, provides a measure of the average distance of each data point from the mean.
-These metrics help in understanding the variability and reliability of the outcomes in the context of the binomial distribution.
+The standard deviation, which is the square root of the variance, indicates how much the outcomes deviate from the mean.
+These measures are essential for understanding the variability in the number of successes in the given binomial trials.

 Recommended video: